 The Purple Porch Co-op is a member-owned cooperative enterprise in South Bend committed to growing a local, sustainable economy through the purchase of locally produced foods.
 We aim to connect people in Michiana who want to buy local, organic and/or fair trade food with local growers who produce that food.

 Initiated in the South Bend area with a goal of community building through a framework of Gardens.
 The gardens not only provide healthy food for anyone, but also educate the community on how to grow, and eat healthy food.

 Helping people in Niles produce their own vegetables and fruits while learning how to exist more sustainably in Southwest Michigan.

 Since 1993, the Food Bank of Northern Indiana has been feeding the hungry in the six counties it serves.

-In this throw away society they decided to go Green and use items that may be past their prime or no longer used in their original form, and bring them back to life better then before.
+In this throwaway society, they decided to go Green and use items that may be past their prime or no longer used in their original form, and bring them back to life better than before.

 Just Goods is the area’s only green retail store featuring clothes, housewares, jewelry, and gifts.

 SBBW is a brewery and restaurant in downtown South Bend.
 A communal space, SBBW offers farm to fork menu options that connect producers and consumers as well as actively fosters a connection to the local community by donating $.50 of every pint sold at the pub to one of several local community partners.
 Additionally, the decor of the restaurant is all reclaimed from local sources.

 Mulch and Compost are available free of charge if you load it yourself.
 These items can be loaded for you for a small loading fee.